Advertiser Disclosure

 Your business credit score is the key to getting loans, being approved for credit cards, and accessing goods and services at reasonable rates.
 When you apply for any type of business credit, the creditor will make a decision based on your credit score.
 That’s why it’s a good idea to know your credit score before you apply, whether you’re seeking credit or just trying to improve your score.

-If you’re ready to get a good overall picture of your credit health, you can visit one of a number of websites for a free credit score check.
-Read on to find out how to get a free business credit score.
+If you’re ready to get a good overall picture of your credit health, there are a number of websites that offer a free credit score check, while still valuing and upholding your personal security.

 Learn More About Our Top Picks